sfu-cl-lab/FactorBase/README.md

 The learned BN structure can be exported from the database to support a number of other applications.

 + BIF format: Run the [BIF_Generator](https://github.com/sfu-cl-lab/BIF_Generator).
 This produces an .xml file that can be loaded into a standard Bayesian network tool.
-(We have tested it with the [AIspace tool](http://aispace.org/bayes/).)
+(We have tested it with the [AIspace tool](http://aispace.org/bayes/).) *This is the best way to visualize the learned graph structure.*
 Queries in the learned Bayesian networks can be used as a Statistical-Relational Model to estimate frequencies in the database as explained [here](https://www.researchgate.net/publication/2919745_Selectivity_Estimation_using_Probabilistic_Models) and in our paper on [Modelling Relational Statistics With Bayes Nets](http://www.cs.sfu.ca/~oschulte/pubs.html).

 + Markov Logic Network.
 Convert the learned BN into MLN by running `java -jar MLNExporter.jar `.
 For more details see [MLN_Generator](https://github.com/sfu-cl-lab/MLN_Generator).

 + [Extract, Transform, Load](https://en.wikipedia.org/wiki/Extract,_transform,_load).
 The learned BN structure defines a set of features that can be used to transform the information in relational data into a single table format.
 The single table can then be loaded into standard machine learning tools.
 In the relational learning literature, this process is called [Propositionalization](http://link.springer.com/referenceworkentry/10.1007%2F978-0-387-30164-8_680).
+See also the [tutorial]See also the [tutorial](https://oschulte.github.io/srl-tutorial-slides/ch5-rel-bayes-net-classifier.pptx).

 	+ [Classification](https://github.com/sfu-cl-lab/etl-classification).
 Given a target predicate (DB column), this tool produces a single-table data with relational features.